UPDATED BY

 Some people may be more susceptible to experiencing imposter syndrome than others because of their personality.
 A 2014 study revealed that the Big Five personality traits may contribute to why people experience imposter syndrome in certain ways.
 The study showed, for example, that a person’s self-efficacy was the most prevalent factor in developing imposter syndrome, with secondary traits being perfectionism and neuroticism.

-People with anxiety may harbor imposter feelings caused by their anxiety as they often overlap with one another.
+People with anxiety may harbor feelings of being an imposter because of their anxiety, as they often overlap with one another.
 Some people might also fear success and have anxiety surrounding achievement.

 According to a 2018 study from the Universal Journal of Educational Research, people who fear success may purposefully avoid it by setting low goals for themselves and leaning on easy tasks.
 They may fear success because they have anxieties about overworking as well as being successful but being sabotaged in some way.
 They might also believe that successful people’s personal relationships are negatively impacted by their success.